node-medley

 stream

-(Readable) - Readable stream, use this field to consume PCM data
+(Readable) - Readable stream, for consuming PCM data -

 Update the requested audio stream specified by id